iotile/python_iotile_cloud/README.md

 ## Requirements

-pystrato requires the following modules.
+iotile_cloud requires the following modules.

     * Python 2.7+ or 3.4+
     * requests